tharangar/java-for-interviews/OOP/Advance/Collection/README.md

 Java Collection means a single unit of objects.
 Java Collection framework provides many interfaces (Set, List, Queue, Deque) and classes (ArrayList, Vector, LinkedList, PriorityQueue, HashSet, LinkedHashSet, TreeSet).

+Java Collections Framework  is one of the core parts of Java programming language.

+We dont want to be expert in defferent data structures and their algorithms.

+Collections are used in almost every programming language.

 ### What is Collection in Java

 A Collection represents a single unit of objects, i.e., a group.